lbacaj/OpenOrderFramework/README.md

 OpenOrderFramework
 ==================

+Please note that this uses Asp.net Identity Code First migration which means the database is generated from the code.
+To do this the first time simply compile the app and run:

+    update-database

+From the package manager console and then run the app.

+To login as an admin try the following

+    user: admin@gmail.com
+    password: abc123

+(Please change that password if your going to do anything other than use this for fun.)

 A lightweight ASP.NET MVC 5 cart/order framework.
 It can be customized to handel any type of online shopping.
 Users can place an order and that order is sent via e-mail to the store's owners

 Find out more at http://louiebacaj.com/a-lightweight-shopping-cart-web-application-in-asp-net-mvc-5/#